 Please note: these strategies are meant as guides to help you start thinking about this PLA resume; they are not all-inclusive or prescriptive.
 They’re not magic, and they’re not required.
 In fact, there are many more ways to approach this writing activity.
 You could use a mind-map, pencil and paper sketching, an interview with a long-term partner, a brainstorming session with a coworker, gamified freewriting, etc.

-That said, here are three possible ways to frame your thinking and begin writing your PLA resume.
+That said, here are four possible ways to frame your thinking and begin writing your PLA resume.

 The Accomplishments Strategy